Hizoul/lunn/exam/examprep.md

 		- accounts future momentum
 		- in practice slightly better than momentum
 - Batch Normalization
-	- normalize the output of a previous activation layer by substracting the batch mean and dividing by batch standard deviation
+	- normalize both input and output at every layer by substracting the batch mean and dividing by batch standard deviation
 	- adds two trainable parameters => standard deviation (gamma) and mean (beta)
 	- reduces the amount by which hidden unit values shift around (covariance shift)
 	- helps independence between layers
 	- enables higher learning rates because activations don't go really high or low anymore
 	- reduces overfitting through its regularization effects (similar to dropout but less aggressive
+	- prevents exploding or vanishing gradients
+	- easier to get out of local minima
 - Be able to calculate diretion (a = learning rate; gradient )
 	- SGD => $p_{new} = p_{old} - a * gradient$
 	- Momentum => $p_{new} = p_{old} - a * gradient + b * last direction$